+A Strategic Framework for Innovation and Entrepreneurship

+IFG FINDINGS AND CONCLUSIONS

-IEG Findings and Conclusions IEG Recommendations Acceptance by Management Management Response World Bank Group activities supporting innovation and entrepreneurship are articulated in different strategies, lending and investment operations, and analytical work.
-However, there are few formal efforts to coordinate, consult, or link these activities across sectors, networks and institutions.
+World Bank Group activities supporting innovation and entrepreneurship are articulated in different strategies, lending and investment operations, and analytical work.
+However, there are few formal efforts to coordinate, consult, or link these activities across sectors, networks, and institutions.
 Current corporate and sector strategies do not provide adequate guidance on how to develop effective innovation interventions.
-Bank Group interventions in this field have tended to be articulated around thematic areas of interventions and not necessarily around innovation and Recommendation 1: The Bank Group should develop and implement a consistent and well- coordinated strategic framework that highlights the relationships between work on innovation and entrepreneurship across different sectors and institutions.
-This framework should be developed, considering the context of the new Bank Group strategy and providing the building blocks for developing innovation strategies, policies, and programs that will help client countries strengthen innovation- driven growth.
-Agree World Bank Group management will develop a "Strategic Framework" that will highlight the relationship between work on innovation and entrepreneurship across sectors and different institutions.
+Bank Group interventions in this field have tended to be articulated around thematic areas of interventions and not necessarily around innovation and entrepreneurship.

+The Bank Group should develop and implement a consistent and well-coordinated strategic framework that highlights the relationships between work on innovation and entrepreneurship across different sectors and institutions.
+This framework should be developed, considering the context of the new Bank Group strategy and providing the building blocks for developing innovation strategies, policies, and programs that will help client countries strengthen innovation-driven growth.

+The FPD Network has an explicit practice that focuses on innovation and entrepreneurship, so it is well placed to provide the multisectoral coordination that such an effort demands.

+World Bank Group: Agree

+World Bank Group management will develop a "Strategic Framework" that will highlight the relationship between work on innovation and entrepreneurship across sectors and different institutions.
 This framework will also guide the operationalization of the other five recommendations.
-The framework will be developed taking into account the directions and institutional arrangements emerging from the ongoing World Bank Group strategy formulation and change process to ensure consistency with the overall reform thrust, in particular when it comes to global knowledge sharing entrepreneurship.
-The FPD Network has an explicit practice that focuses on innovation and entrepreneurship, so it is well placed to provide the multisectoral coordination that such an effort demands.
+The framework will be developed taking into account the directions and institutional arrangements emerging from the ongoing World Bank Group strategy formulation and change process to ensure consistency with the overall reform thrust, in particular when it comes to global knowledge sharing.

 An increased and coherent support for innovation and entrepreneurship can help accelerate the achievement of the World Bank Group's twin goals of ending extreme poverty and promoting shared prosperity.
-The IEG report correctly acknowledges that innovation and entrepreneurship can

-IEG Findings and Conclusions IEG Recommendations Acceptance by Management Management Response be a powerful source of improved competiveness, creating jobs and helping drive growth.
+The IEG report correctly acknowledges that innovation and entrepreneurship can be a powerful source of improved competitiveness, creating jobs and helping drive growth.
 The World Bank Group's approach to innovation and entrepreneurship has rightly evolved over time in response to client demands, opportunities, threats, and taking into account the comparative advantages of each institution separately and together as appropriate, across sectors, themes, and regions.
-Given the recent launched of the Bank Group's twin goals, the knowledge gained over the years in this space, and IEG's independent assessment of the Bank Group experience, it is an opportune time to develop strategic directions or a strategic framework for the World Bank Group's work on innovation and entrepreneurship.
-The World Bank Group strategic framework will assess current client demands on innovation and entrepreneurship; identify priority products and opportunities and tools for further experimentation and learning with Bank Group products to better meet client demands; identify mechanisms for further strengthening collaboration across departments and institutions within the Bank Group; identify mechanisms for better disseminating knowledge within the
+Given the recent launch of the Bank Group's twin goals, the knowledge gained over the years in this space, and IEG's independent assessment of the Bank Group experience, it is an opportune time to develop strategic directions or a strategic framework for the World Bank Group's work on innovation and entrepreneurship.

+The World Bank Group strategic framework will assess current client demands on innovation and entrepreneurship; identify priority products and opportunities and tools for further experimentation and learning with Bank Group products to better meet client demands; identify mechanisms for further strengthening collaboration across departments and institutions within the Bank Group; identify mechanisms for better disseminating knowledge within the Bank Group as well as to clients; and explore opportunities for leveraging World Bank Group capacities through external partnerships.